- Student Life

 EFSC-Florida Tech Track

 Florida Institute of Technology has partnered with EFSC to create the EFSC-Florida Tech Track.
-This is a dual-admissions program designed to help Florida high school graduates pursue an Associate of Arts degree from EFSC followed by a Bachelor's degree at Florida Tech's Melbourne campus.
+This is a dual-admissions program designed to help Florida high school graduates pursue an Associate in Arts degree from EFSC followed by a Bachelor's degree at Florida Tech's Melbourne campus.

 Who is eligible to participate?